Santos-Dumont 14-bis: 14-bis vs. Wright Flyer

 Some contend that the 14-bis, rather than the 1903 Wright Flyer, was the first true airplane.
 For takeoff the 1903 Wright Flyer used a launch rail and a wheeled dolly which was left on the ground; the airplane landed on skids due to the sandy landing surface at Kitty Hawk.
 After 1903 the Wrights used a catapult to assist most takeoffs of their 1904 and 1905 airplanes.
-The Santos-Dumont 14-bis did not use a catapult and ran on wheels located at the back of the aircraft – said to have been adopted by Santos-Dumont for his 14-bis after personally witnessing Traian Vuia's contemporary, four-wheeled aircraft's flight attempts earlier in 1906 in the western suburbs of Paris, not far from the Château de Bagatelle's grounds – with a "nose-skid" under the front of the 14-bis fuselage.
+The Santos-Dumont 14-bis did not use a catapult and ran on wheels located at the back of the aircraft – said to have been adopted by Santos-Dumont for his 14-bis after personally witnessing Traian Vuia's contemporary, four-wheeled aircraft's flight attempts earlier in 1906 in the western suburbs of Paris, not far from the Château de Bagatelle's grounds – with a "nose-skid" under the front of the 14-bis' fuselage.

-In contrast to that view, on October 5, 1905, Wilbur Wright made a circling flight of 38.9 km in 39 minutes 23 seconds, over Huffman Prairie near Dayton, Ohio, a year before Santos-Dumont's 50 m flight earned him his first aviation award.
+In contrast to that view, on 5 October 1905, Wilbur Wright made a circling flight of 38.9 km in 39 minutes 23 seconds, over Huffman Prairie near Dayton, Ohio, a year before Santos-Dumont's 50 m flight earned him his first aviation award.
 Furthermore, written and photographic documentation by the Wrights authenticated by historians shows that the 1903 Wright Flyer accomplished takeoffs in a strong headwind without a catapult and made controlled and sustained flight; nearly three years before Santos-Dumont made his first heavier-than-air takeoff.
 In addition, although the Hargrave cells gave the 14-bis lateral stability, there was no lateral control, which is required for making turns, rolling, and banking.
 The Wright design used wing-warping for lateral control, something which they had been using since 1899 in their gliders.
-Without lateral control, the aircraft merely hops, or lifts off the ground and returns to it in a straight line.
-Dumont added octagonal ailerons to the 14 bis for lateral control in November 1906 (see media pictures below).
+Without lateral control, the aircraft merely hops, or lifts off the ground and returns to it in a straight line – although rudder input, coupled with the very generous dihedral of the 14-bis' wings, would in fact give a fair degree of roll control.
+Dumont added octagonal ailerons to the 14-bis for lateral control in November 1906 (see media pictures below).